-- 21 FM with receivers and headsets or earbuds - 15 FM with receivers and earbuds or headsets and neckloops - 5 IR with receivers and earbuds or headsets - 4 IR with receivers and earbuds or headsets and neckloops - 17 Hearing loop with receivers and earbuds or headsets - 8 Other (audio WiFi, hard wired with headsets etc.) - 19 CART open captioning - 29 Captioning with hand-held device loaned by the venue or a personal smartphone with an app - 36 I'm not sure what type some of the systems are nothing about telecoils until they took the survey, attesting to the lack of adequate counseling and, possibly, the ineffectiveness of counseling mandates in states that have such a regulation.
+What type of system or accommodation do you most commonly find to be available?
+(Please select all that apply,) Percent Technology Found 21 FM with receivers and headsets or earbuds 15 FM with receivers and earbuds or headsets and neckloops 5 IR with receivers and earbuds or headsets 4 IR with receivers and earbuds or headsets and neckloops Hearing loop with receivers and earbuds or headsets 17 Other (audio WiFi, hard wired with headsets etc.) 8 19 CART - open captioning 29 Captioning with hand-held device loaned by the venue or a personal smartphone with an app 36 I'm not sure what type some of the systems are Table 3 nothing about telecoils until they took the survey, attesting to the lack of adequate counseling and, possibly, the ineffectiveness of counseling mandates in states that have such a regulation.